 I feel like this minor design system update was way overhyped, people going as far to say it will “kill” Apple’s liquid glass (they aren’t really competing…most consumers don’t care what “design system” their phone uses).

-I’ll admit that I’m a bit biased because I like Apple’s liquid glass design more, but I feel like I’m justified in that opinion—they at least implemented their design system well and consistently.
+I’ll admit that I’m a bit biased because I like Apple’s liquid glass design more, but I feel like I’m justified in that opinion—they at least implemented their design system fully.